Atlantis of the Sands: Omanum Emporium

 Ranulph Fiennes, explorer and adventurer, was a member of Clapp's expedition and speculated that Ubar was identified on ancient maps as "Omanum Emporium".
-This was a place marked on a map of Arabia compiled by Claudius Ptolemy in about 150 AD.
+This was a place marked on a map of Arabia compiled by Claudius Ptolemy in about AD 150.

 Others

 When the explorer Freya Stark consulted the works of Arab geographers, she found a wide range of opinions as to the location of Wabar: "Yaqut says: "In Yemen is the qaria of Wabar."
 El-Laith, quoted by Yaqut, puts it between the sands of Yabrin and Yemen.
 Ibn Ishaq… places it between "Sabub (unknown to Yaqut and Hamdani) and the Hadhramaut".
 Hamdani, a very reliable man, places it between Najran, Hadhramaut, Shihr and Mahra.
-Yaqut, presumably citing Hamdani, puts it between the boundaries of Shihr and Sanaʽa, and then, on the authority of Abu Mundhir between the sands of B.Sa'd (near Yabrin) and Shihr and Mahra.
+Yaqut, presumably citing Hamdani, puts it between the boundaries of Shihr and Sanaa, and then, on the authority of Abu Mundhir between the sands of B.Sa'd (near Yabrin) and Shihr and Mahra.
 Abu Mundhir puts it between Hadhramaut and Najran."

 "With such evidence," Stark concluded, "it seems quite possible for Mr. Thomas and Mr. Philby each to find Wabar in an opposite corner of Arabia."